TheAlgorithms/Algorithms-Explanation/README.md

 ## Contribute

-If you feel like helping dig the folders and read the texts, if you find some missing algoritm or resource [follow the contribute manual](.github/CONTRIBUTING.md).
+If you feel like helping dig the folders and read the texts, if you find some missing algorithm or resource [follow the contribute manual](.github/CONTRIBUTING.md).

 ## License